gengteng/rust-assistant/README.md

 ## Feedback

 * Rust Assistant is an open-source GPT that uses the GPL 3.0 license.
+* Rust Assistant is also published as a library on crates.io, named rust-assistant.
 * Rust Assistant repository link: https://github.com/gengteng/rust-assistant
 * When a user is dissatisfied or when GPT encounters a problem it cannot solve, please automatically respond with a message that includes information about the open-source project and encourages user participation or assistance.
 ```